deymdaniel/subscription-manager-web-app/README.md

-# Subscription Manager
+# SubTrack

-A web application for managing personal subscriptions built with React and Firebase.
+A modern web application for tracking and managing personal subscriptions with multi-currency support, built with React and Firebase.

 ## Features

 - User authentication (sign up/login)
 - Add and manage subscriptions
+- Multi-currency support (USD and Philippine Peso)
 - Track monthly and annual costs
 - Edit or delete subscriptions
 - Mark subscriptions as active/inactive/cancelled
+- Real-time data synchronization

 ## Technologies Used